conductiveai/catalyst-docs/unity.md

 The Conductive Catalyst SDK is primarily provided to game developers as a Unity SDK.
 We also support native Android (Kotlin) and iOS (Swift) SDKs upon request.

-We’ve made it insanely easy to get started with the SDK.
-Simply follow the steps to get started.
+We’ve made it extremely easy to get started with the SDK.
+Simply follow the steps below to get started.

 ## SDK Installation